kovidgoyal/calibre/manual/viewer.rst

 be customised in the viewer :guilabel:`Preferences`.
 The default shortcuts are listed below:

-.. list-table:: Keyboard shortcuts for the calibre viewer
+.. list-table:: Keyboard shortcuts for the calibre E-book viewer
     :widths: 10 100
     :header-rows: 1